-Mark Prothero - Non-Executive Director (Non - resident)
+Mark Prothero - Non-Executive Director (Non - resident) - Resigned on 31 August 2021

-Mr. Prothero is currently the Chief Executive Officer of HSBC Sri Lanka and Maldives.
+Prior retirement from the HSBC Group in August 2021, Mr. Prothero was the Chief Executive Officer of HSBC Sri Lanka and Maldives.
 Mr. Prothero joined HSBC Group as a graduate in 1990.
 As a Bank executive with a blend of experience spanning sales, relationship management, operations, risk management, compliance and internal audit, across Retail Banking, Commercial Banking, Trade Services and Securities Services.
-He held senior leadership positions across Asia, the Middle East, Europe and the Americas, in a 29 year career with the HSBC Group.
+He held senior leadership positions across Asia, the Middle East, Europe and the Americas, in a 29-year career with the HSBC Group.
 He was also Chief Auditor for HSBC Holdings Ltd based in Middle East and North Africa.
 Mr. Prothero holds a BA (Hons) in Geography from the University of Nottingham and is CAMS qualified.

-Directorships held in companies listed on the Stock Exchange of Mauritius Ltd as at 31 December 2020: None
+Directorships held in companies listed on the Stock Exchange of Mauritius Ltd as at 31 December 2021: None